Smart Start Participation Criteria

 - You must receive a satisfactory rating for meeting (SSP) Core Values Expectations at the end of the Fall semester.

-- You must maintain good standing with the Washington State University, Office of Student Standards and Accountability Office.
+- You must maintain good standing with the Washington State University, Center for Community Standards.